Why You Shouldn't Try To Get Bed Bugs Out Of Your Denver Home On Your Own

 Inorganic: Bed bug traps or an amorphous silica gel is a DIY method for controlling bed bugs.
 However, once a bed bug problem has been spotted, the issue is more than likely already out of control as bed bugs breed rapidly and are expert hiders.
 This is not a sustainable way to control the large population of bed bugs present once they are noticeable.

-Heat Treatments: Though heat treatments (such as using heaters or even open oven doors) are sometimes suggested as a bed bug control method, these methods are not only suboptimal at killing bed bugs but dangerous.
+Heat Treatments: Though heat treatments (such as using heaters or even open oven doors) are sometimes suggested as a bed bug control method, these methods are not only suboptimal at killing bed bugs, but dangerous.
 Bed bugs burrow deep into fabrics and crevices, which reduces the likelihood of effectiveness.
 Not to mention, exposing fabric to heat is a fire hazard!

 If you know or suspect bed bugs have gotten into your home, the first step is to confirm their presence (as they can often be mistaken for other pests, like fleas).
+This is where the professionals come in.